-Molloy College, Division of Nursing, and Memorial Sloan-Kettering Cancer Center will be presenting two Cancer Care Programs each year: once in the fall, usually in October/November and another program in the spring, usually in March/April.
+Molloy College, the Barbara H. Hagan School of Nursing, and Memorial Sloan Kettering Cancer Center will be presenting two Cancer Care Programs each year: once in the fall, usually in October/November and another program in the spring, usually in March/April.
 The following program will be offered this spring:

-Molloy College, Division of Nursing, and Memorial Sloan-Kettering Cancer Center will be presenting the program: "To Tan or Not to Tan: A Presentation on Sun Protection and Skin Cancer" on Tuesday, April 8 from 6 p.m. -8:30 p.m.
-The conference will be offered at no charge and will be held in the Hays Theatre in the Wilbur Arts Center on Molloy's Rockville Centre campus located at 1000 Hempstead Avenue, Rockville Centre, New York, 11571.
+Molloy College, the Barbara H. Hagan School of Nursing, and Memorial Sloan Kettering Cancer Center will be presenting the program: "Colorectal Cancer: Preventing It, Finding It, Treating It" on Wednesday, November 2, 2016 from 6-8:30 p.m.
+The conference will be offered at no charge and will be held in the Madison Theatre in the Public Square Building on Molloy's Rockville Centre campus located at 1000 Hempstead Avenue, Rockville Centre, New York, 11571.

 Although the conference and the dinner are offered at no charge, registration is required.
-Seating is limited and you should pre-register for the conference by April 1st.
+Seating is limited and you should pre-register for the conference.

 Register online by clicking here.
 You may also phone in your registration by calling 516-323-3550.
 To register in person, by fax or mail, please visit: www.molloy.edu/ce/registration and then follow the directions.